Privacy Policy

 5. Third-Party Services

-We use RevenueCat to manage subscription entitlements and to validate Apple In-App Purchase receipts.
+We use RevenueCat to validate Apple In-App Purchase receipts and manage your Halora Pro entitlement.
 Under the GDPR, RevenueCat acts as our data processor (Auftragsverarbeiter) on the basis of a written data processing agreement.

 RevenueCat receives only:

-- Subscription transaction events from Apple (such as purchase, renewal, cancellation)
+- Purchase transaction events from Apple (such as purchase and refund)

-RevenueCat does not receive your name, email address, payment details, photos, videos, or any identifier linked to your real identity.
+RevenueCat does not receive your name, email address, payment details, photos, or videos.

 RevenueCat is based in the United States.
 See its privacy policy at https://www.revenuecat.com/privacy and its security and compliance information at https://www.revenuecat.com/security.